 The Section 8 Administrative Plan sets forth the Housing Authority of the City of Milwaukee Rent Assistance Program (herein referred to as "RAP") policies for the operation of the Section 8 Housing Choice Voucher Program, incorporating Federal, State, and local law.
 It was adopted by the Housing Authority's Board of Directors on September 21, 2005, by Resolution #11972.
 The program is governed by the United States Department of Housing and Urban Development (HUD) regulations which are continuously subject to updating and revising.
 Therefore, not all current regulations may be reflected in this document.
-This Administrative Plan states policy on matters over which the Program has discretion to establish local policy and restates requirements under Program regulations.
+This Administrative Plan states policy on matters over which the Program regulations.
 Any new HUD requirement received after the date of approval of this Administrative Plan shall automatically be incorporated into this Administrative Plan as a replacement or an addition.